pervognsen/bitwise/README.md

 pursuing a long-time dream of mine, a project I've dubbed Bitwise, where I want to share my passion and try to demonstrate by example how to build systems from scratch, with a low-level computing focus.

-"From scratch" is a loaded phrase, so let me clarify.
-There's a pragmatic limit to how low we can go.
-Different people have different notions of where the bottom lies.
-The popular term "full stack engineer" refers to programmers for whom the stack's bottom is application-level server programming in a language like JavaScript or Python.
-A kernel programmer would have qualms with that definition, and electrical engineers who design integrated circuits would in turn have qualms with the kernel programmer.
-In my own progression, I started with game programming at a time where that was low level, and have gradually expanded my understanding up and down the stack.
-It's only in the last few years I've really gotten down to the nuts and bolts at the hardware design level, particularly with FPGAs and digital logic design.
-So that's what will define the bottom for us in practical terms.

-Bitwise will consist of educational videos, articles, and software/hardware source code.
-The code will be released into the public domain for everyone to study and extend as they see fit.
-Everything produced as part of the project is free of charge.
-I'm doing this project as a service to the community and neither ask nor accept financial donations.

 Here are some examples of what you will learn to build:
 - Hardware description language compilers and simulators
 - FPGA-based hardware, including CPU, GPU, HDMI controller, Ethernet MAC, DDR3 PHY, etc